quicwg/base-drafts/draft-ietf-quic-tls.md

 # Pre-handshake QUIC Messages {#pre-handshake}

-Implementations MUST NOT exchange data on any stream other than stream 1 prior to the completion of the TLS handshake.
-However, QUIC requires the use of several types of frame for managing loss detection and recovery.
-In addition, it might be useful to use the data acquired during the exchange of unauthenticated messages for congestion management.
+Implementations MUST NOT exchange data on any stream other than stream 1 without packet protection.
+QUIC requires the use of several types of frame for managing loss detection and recovery during this phase.
+In addition, it might be useful to use the data acquired during the exchange of unauthenticated messages for congestion control.

 This section generally only applies to TLS handshake messages from both peers and acknowledgments of the packets carrying those messages.
 In many cases, the